SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

 Practical I - Detection of Open Chromatin regions & Footprint calling & Transcription factor prediction
 ==================================================================

-In the first practical, we will perform footprint analysis and motif matching with `HINT <http://www.regulatory-genomics.org/hint/>`_ to identify cell specific binding sites from open chromatin data (ATAC-seq).
+In the first practical, we will perform basic analysis of ATAC-seq, footprint analysis and motif matching with `HINT <http://www.regulatory-genomics.org/hint/>`_ to identify cell specific binding sites from open chromatin data (ATAC-seq).
 Beforehand, be sure you have installed Docker and pulled the container which includes all tools and data for this tutorial.

 Example data